ybly/blog/src/projects/yinboly-portfolio.md

 - **_`gatsby-node.js`_**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-we use `gatsby-transformer-filesystem` and `gatsby-transformer-remark` plugins to parse project markdown files to create static project detail pages during the build process using page template setup in `src/template`.
+We use the `gatsby-transformer-filesystem` and `gatsby-transformer-remark` plugins to parse project markdown files and create static project detail pages during the build process using a page template set up in `src/template`.

-- **_`package.json`_**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+- **_`package.json`_**: A manifest file for Node.js projects, including metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 ## ⚡Gatsby Plugins Used